 Due to the Coronavirus Act 2020, the issuing of possession orders and the enforcement of evictions were put on hold, and eviction proceedings were only initiated and enforced under the most serious of cases, such as antisocial behaviour and tenants having 6 month rent arrears.
 Since the 1st June 2021, notice periods, possession orders and the enforcement of evictions can be carried out for all eviction reasons.
-However, the number of possession orders issued, and evictions enforced is expected to be low throughout 2021/22, with no possession orders issued and only two evictions enforced.
+However, the number of possession orders issued, and evictions enforced is expected to be low throughout 2021/22, with no possession orders issued or evictions enforced during Q3.